Marco Coleman

-Marco Darnell Coleman (born December 18, 1969) is an American football coach and former player who is the defensive line coach for Michigan State and former assistant defensive line coach for the Oakland Raiders of the National Football League (NFL).
-A former American football defensive end, the fourteen-year veteran originally was drafted by the Miami Dolphins in the 1992 NFL Draft as a first round pick (12th overall).
+Marco Darnell Coleman (born December 18, 1969) is an American football coach and former player who is the defensive line coach for Georgia Tech and former assistant defensive line coach for the Oakland Raiders of the National Football League (NFL).
+A former American football defensive end, the fourteen-year veteran originally was drafted by the Miami Dolphins in the 1992 NFL draft as a first round pick (12th overall).
 He played at Georgia Tech and won the 1990 college football national championship and went to one Pro Bowl before retiring from professional football after the 2005 season.

 Early life

 Coleman attended Patterson Cooperative High School in Dayton, Ohio, where he was an all-area linebacker.
 As a senior, he totaled 84 tackles, 31 sacks, three forced fumbles, six fumble recoveries and blocked an extra point.
 He lettered three times in football and once in track.

 Playing career

 College

 Coleman finished his career at Georgia Tech with the all-time leader with 28 sacks record, despite playing just three years.
 He earned All-Atlantic Coast Conference honors for his junior year, playing 11 games to record 67 tackles, 10 sacks, and one fumble recovery.
 He helped lead the school to a share of the national championship as a sophomore in 1990 by posting 81 tackles and 13 sacks.
 Coleman was named second-team All-American by The Sporting News and was named the ACC Defensive Player of the Week after a 12-tackle, five-sack performance vs. Maryland.
 As a redshirt freshman, he started all season at outside linebacker and totaled 63 tackles and five sacks.
 While playing at Georgia Tech Coleman wore the number #95.